Titanique: Off-Broadway (2022–2025)

-Australia (2024-25)
+Australia and Canada

-An Australian production premiered at The Grand Electric in Sydney.
-The musical began performances on 12 September 2024, and stars Marney McQueen as Dion.
-Due to popular demand it was extended, finally closing on 22 June 2025.
+An Australian production opened at The Grand Electric in Sydney.
+The musical began performances on 12 September 2024, and starred Marney McQueen as Dion.
+It closed on 22 June 2025.

-Canada (2024-25)

-A Canadian production of Titanique opened at the Segal Centre for Performing Arts, in Montreal on 27 October 2024 before closing on 24 November 2024.
-The production then transferred to the CAA Theatre in Toronto, where began performances on 5 December 2024 and will run through 12 January 2025.
-Véronique Claveau stars as Dion.
-Due to popular demand, the Toronto engagement was extended for two weeks, through 19 January 2025.
-After this, the production played a return engagement at the Segal Centre between 2 to 16 February 2025.
+A Canadian production of Titanique played at the Segal Centre for Performing Arts in Montreal from 27 October to 24 November 2024, starring Véronique Claveau.
+The production then transferred to the CAA Theatre in Toronto, running from 5 December 2024 through 19 January 2025.
+After this, the production returned to the Segal Centre between 2 and 16 February 2025.
+The musical's first French language production opened in Montreal at the Studio de l'Espace St-Denis in June 2026, again starring Claveau.
+It is expected to tour to Quebec City later in the year.

-West End (2024–26)
+West End (2024–present)

 Titanique opened in the West End at the Criterion Theatre in previews on 9 December 2024, with an official opening on 9 January 2025.
-It is scheduled to play until 7 June 2026.
+It is set to run until at least 3 January 2027.
 It starred Lauren Drew as Celine Dion, Rob Houchen as Jack, Kat Ronney as Rose, Darren Bennett as Victor Garber, Charlotte Wakefield as Margaret "Molly" Brown, Stephen Guarino as Ruth, Jordan Luke Gage as Cal, and Layton Williams as The Iceberg.
-In June 2025 Houchen, Ronney, Guarino, Gage and Williams left the production, they were replaced by Luke Bayer, Hiba Elchikhe, Carl Mullaney, Richard Carson and Tosh Wanogho-Maud respectively.
+In June 2025 Houchen, Ronney, Guarino, Gage and Williams left the production and were replaced by Luke Bayer, Hiba Elchikhe, Carl Mullaney, Richard Carson and Tosh Wanogho-Maud respectively.
 Astrid Harris took over the role of Dion on 15 July 2025.
 Jenny O'Leary took over the role of Brown on 22 July 2025.
 Tim Walton took on the role of Garber on 2 September 2025.
 Ryan Carter took over the role of The Iceberg on 7 October 2025.
 It adopts British cultural references such as Gemma Collins, EastEnders and Jonathan Bailey's musical dance number "Dancing Through Life" in the film Wicked.
 It was nominated for three Olivier Awards, winning Best Entertainment or Comedy Play and Best Actor in a Supporting Role for Layton Williams.

-Chicago (2025)
+Chicago, Paris and Brazil (2025)

-A licensed, non-replica production of Titanique, produced by Porchlight Music Theatre and directed by Tye Blue premiered at the Broadway Playhouse on 25 March 2025.
-Due to popular demand, the Chicago run, starring Clare Kennedy McLaughlin as Céline Dion, was extended two additional months to 13 July 2025.
+Titanique was produced in Chicago by Porchlight Music Theatre and Broadway in Chicago, directed by Tye Blue.
+It opened at the Broadway Playhouse on 25 March 2025, starring Clare Kennedy McLaughlin as Céline Dion, and closed on 13 July 2025.

+The musical opened in Paris, France, on 24 April 2025 at the Théâtre du Lido on the Champs-Élysées.
+It played in São Paulo, Brazil, in 2025 at the Teatro Frei Caneca, starring Alessandra Maestrini, Giulia Nadruz and Marcos Veras.